-The Slavic Hut of the Baba Yaga Witch is unleashed on Gotham City during the Halloween season.
+The Slavic Hut of the Baba Yaga is unleashed on Gotham City.

 Adored, feared, and revered by hundreds of millions, the home that travels on chicken legs and domiciles the lady known for her eclectic appetite has arrived.
 With equal parts of whimsy, homage, and nasty, curator Leo Feroleto introduces the 4 year project of sculptor Ailene Fields in resplendent fashion.